 To be eligible for the Test and Trace Support Payment, you must apply no later than 14 days after your period of self-isolation has ended and:

 - have been asked to self-isolate by NHS Test and Trace, either because you have tested positive for COVID-19 or have recently been in close contact with someone who has tested positive;

 - be unable to work from home and will lose income as a result of self-isolating; and

 - be currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit.

 What if someone I have been in contact with tests positive for COVID-19?

-You will be asked to follow NHS guidelines on self isolation and stay at home for 14 days.
+If someone you have been in close contact with tests positive for the virus, you will be contacted by NHS contact tracers.
+You must follow NHS guidelines on self isolation and stay at home for 10 days to help contain the spread of COVID-19 and protect your family and friends.
 You should book a test straight away if symptoms develop.
-Even if it comes back negative, you should continue to self isolate for the full 14 days.
+Even if it comes back negative, you should continue to self isolate for the full 10 days.